Modes of convergence: Convergence of sequence of functions on a topological space

 The most basic type of convergence for a sequence of functions (in particular, it does not assume any topological structure on the domain of the functions) is pointwise convergence.
 It is defined as convergence of the sequence of values of the functions at every point.
 If the functions take their values in a uniform space, then one can define pointwise Cauchy convergence, uniform convergence, and uniform Cauchy convergence of the sequence.

-Pointwise convergence implies pointwise Cauchy-convergence, and the converse holds if the space in which the functions take their values is complete.
+Pointwise convergence implies pointwise Cauchy convergence, and the converse holds if the space in which the functions take their values is complete.
 Uniform convergence implies pointwise convergence and uniform Cauchy convergence.
 Uniform Cauchy convergence and pointwise convergence of a subsequence imply uniform convergence of the sequence, and if the codomain is complete, then uniform Cauchy convergence implies uniform convergence.

-If the domain of the functions is a topological space, local uniform convergence (i.e. uniform convergence on a neighborhood of each point) and compact (uniform) convergence (i.e. uniform convergence on all compact subsets) may be defined.
-Note that "compact convergence" is always short for "compact uniform convergence," since "compact pointwise convergence" would mean the same thing as "pointwise convergence" (points are always compact).
+If the domain of the functions is a topological space and the codomain is a uniform space, local uniform convergence (i.e. uniform convergence on a neighborhood of each point) and compact (uniform) convergence (i.e. uniform convergence on all compact subsets) may be defined.
+"Compact convergence" is always short for "compact uniform convergence," since "compact pointwise convergence" would mean the same thing as "pointwise convergence" (points are always compact).

 Uniform convergence implies both local uniform convergence and compact convergence, since both are local notions while uniform convergence is global.
 If X is locally compact (even in the weakest sense: every point has compact neighborhood), then local uniform convergence is equivalent to compact (uniform) convergence.
 Roughly speaking, this is because "local" and "compact" connote the same thing.